Video Audition Information

 Submit by this date for consideration to BAA’s Winter Workshop

-• Friday, May 3rd, 2024 – Summer Programs video audition deadline (Latecomers)
+• Thursday, April 4th, 2026 – Summer Intensive Programs video audition deadline (Latecomers)

 Videos will only be reviewed as spaces remain open.